cheesoup/GRPH/_posts/2021-10-30-arbitrary-wavemorphing.md

 ---
 layout: post
 tag: [Bela, DSP, Oscillators, C++]
 date: Oct.
-26, 2021
+30, 2021
 ---

 Most of my initial foray into C++ has been spent trying to adapt an oscillator algorithm I had implemented in PureData.
-It's built on a sort of phase distortion initial implemented by Scott "Acriel" Nordlund for PureData.
-It's based around the trig identity ``f(x) = arcsin(sin(f(x)))``.
-Here's a [desmos graph](https://www.desmos.com/calculator/b4ejbqju7m) of said algorithm.
-I've also included a video of the oscillator viewed through an oscilloscope.
+It's based on a sort of phase distortion algorithm by Scott "Acriel" Nordlund for PureData.
+It uses the trig identity ``f(x) = arcsin(sin(f(x)))`` to morph between a sine wave and an arbitrary waveform of the same periodic length.
+Here's a [desmos graph](https://www.desmos.com/calculator/b4ejbqju7m) of the algorithm.
+I've also included a video of the oscillator viewed through an oscilloscope below.

 <p style="text-align:center;"><iframe src="https://player.vimeo.com/video/640603019?h=7c31835b32" width="640" height="480" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></p>

-My implementation also integrates two anti-aliasing algorithms.
-I'll probably talk about those in another post.
+The code below also implements the [polyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) anti-aliasing technique.
+There are actually two anti-aliasing algorithms in use within the demo video, but I don't really want to focus on anti-aliasing just yet.
+I'll probably talk about it in another post.

 ## oscillator::shape()
 {% highlight c++ linenos %}